 No one should be prevented from pursuing their dreams because their family cannot

 For those who sign up for multiple sessions, you can also expect:

 Support on your audition days through text, FaceTime, etc.

 Help with resumes, clothing, travel advice and any other questions you have as you complete your applications and get ready to audition

 With the in depth knowledge of why one student gets a callback and another does not, I'm pumped to pass this information on to young actors gearing up for undergrad and grad school auditions!

 At the cornerstone of my philosophy is what I call "safe and sustainable acting".
 An artist can be mentally and physically healthy and still be incredibly effective.
 We need not torture ourselves for art!

 In our private lessons, I aim to establish technique and process, build the actor's toolbox and harness a mindset of curiosity and empathy.
 Whether preparing for high school, undergrad or grad school auditions in the future, or learning how to dig into a script, I teach actors to embark on a journey of exploration and to take ownership of their art.

-Contact me to schedule a lesson today!
-Slots fill up quickly, so I will only be able to take on 3-4 more regular clients at this time (9/16/20)
+Contact me today to see if we're a good fit!
+Slots fill up quickly, so I will only be able to take on 1-2 more regular clients at this time (11/11/20)

 *Siblings may opt for a 1.5 hour lesson, split between the two